Bhatli: Economy

 Major employment source of people are agricultural activities.
 A significant population of the weaver community is engaged in Handloom activities, producing famous sambalpuri saree.
 A small section of the population is dependent on trade.
 In terms of industry, this area is yet to attend its full potential.

 Health services

 State Government Community Health Centre is providing primary health service to this area.
-Dr Rajesh Chandra Padhi is the medical officer of the community health centre.
+Dr Debasish Biswal is the medical officer of the community health centre.
 CHC Bhatli got a commendation award by the state government in Kayakalpa activities, only CHC got this award in the district of Bargarh in 2019.And again continuously in 2020,2021 and 2022.
-Navjeeban Chikistalaya, headed by Dr Sunil Acharya, is the only private hospital serving the Bhatli locality.
+Navjeeban Chikistalaya is the only private hospital serving the Bhatli locality.
 NGO like Abhyudaya are working for sustainable health care by alternative remedies.
 These organizations creates awareness on harmful effects of chemical farming, poisoned food systems and water.

 Festivals

 Ratha-Yatra

 Every year Ratha-Yatra is celebrated in the Dadhubamana Temple in accordance with Jagannath Temple Ratha-Yatra in Puri.
 It is not only famous in the whole Bargarh District, but also in entire western odisha.
 Local devotee comes with enthusiasm and pay tribute by pulling the ratha to the Rathadanda Padia.
 Bhatli is also known as Srikhetera of paschim odisha.
 To witness the Ratha Yatra devotees comes in large numbers.
 On the 10th day the Bahuda Yatra is also celebrated, again in accordance with Ratha Yatra in Puri.